 Recognising the urgency of meeting the Paris Agreement objectives, the ECF’s international team operates globally to support climate action.
 The ECF seeks to support climate ambition outside of Europe at country, regional, city and business levels by engaging citizens, policymakers, businesses and other actors in the low carbon transition.

 The 2050 Pathways Platform is a multi-stakeholder initiative launched at COP 22 by High-Level Climate Champions Laurence Tubiana and Hakima El Haite to support countries seeking to develop long-term, net zero-GHG, climate-resilient and sustainable-development pathways.
-Designed as a space for collective problem-solving, the platform also builds a broader constellation of cities, states, and companies engaged in long-term low-emissions planning of their own, and in support of the national strategies.
+Designed as a space for collective problem-solving, the Platform also brings together a network of bilateral and multilateral donors, international and national think tanks, climate policy experts, and national civil society groups with an interest in long-term planning and a just transition to net zero emissions in response to the climate challenge.